nvpro-samples/gl_cadscene_rendertechniques/README.md

 These files contain helpers when using the NV_command_list extension, please check [gl commandlist basic](https://github.com/nvpro-samples/gl_commandlist_basic) for a smaller sample.

 ### Building
 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.

-It is recommended to use the [build_all](https://github.com/nvpro-samples/build_all) cmake as entry point, it will also give you options to enable/disable individual samples when creating the solutions.
+If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

-### Providing Pull Requests
-NVIDIA is happy to review and consider pull requests for merging into the main tree of the nvpro-samples for bug fixes and features.
-Before providing a pull request to NVIDIA, please note the following:

-* A pull request provided to this repo by a developer constitutes permission from the developer for NVIDIA to merge the provided changes or any NVIDIA modified version of these changes to the repo.
-NVIDIA may remove or change the code at any time and in any way deemed appropriate.
-* Not all pull requests can be or will be accepted.
-NVIDIA will close pull requests that it does not intend to merge.
-The modified files and any new files must include the unmodified NVIDIA copyright header seen at the top of all shipping files.

 ### Related Samples
 [gl commandlist basic](https://github.com/nvpro-samples/gl_commandlist_basic) illustrates the core principle of the NV_command_list extension.